Skip to main content

 Hybrid Queries

-Combine vector search with Cypher graph traversal for powerful hybrid queries:
+Combine vector search with Cypher graph traversal:

 -- Find similar documents, then traverse to their authors

-MATCH (node)<-[:WROTE]-(author:Person)
+MATCH (doc:Document)

-RETURN node.title, score, author.name
+RETURN doc.title, similarity, author.name

 -- Find documents similar to a query, then find related documents by shared tags

-MATCH (node)-[:HAS_TAG]->(t:Tag)<-[:HAS_TAG]-(related:Document)
+MATCH (doc:Document)

-WHERE related <> node
+WHERE related <> doc

 RETURN DISTINCT related.title, collect(t.name) AS shared_tags